Defensive walls in Safavid Iran: Types, locations and context

 Reports on walls in Safavid Iran are less than comprehensive due to conflicting and ambiguous reports.
 Furthermore, matters are complicated due to different purposes served by walls.
 The term "wall", as historian Rudi Matthee explains, is flexible, and ranges in meaning from fortified ramparts to feeble clay enclosures of urban quarters of gardens and plots of agricultural land.
 A further problem is the distinction between common walls (ḥiṣār), surrounding cities, and fortresses (qal'eh), within urban areas, which is not always clear from the extant data.
 Fortified towns were especially located in areas that bordered empires whose military often used artillery.
-Towns that fit this criteria are the northern frontier town of Derbent (Darband) as well as Kandahar in the east near the border with the Mughal Empire.
+Towns that fit this criterion are the northern frontier town of Derbent (Darband) as well as Kandahar in the east near the border with the Mughal Empire.
 The existence of fortified villages in Safavid Iran is also undisputable.

 Many European travellers who visited eastern towns, noted that unlike European cities, they were often unwalled—a feature also encountered in Safavid Iran.
 However, a number of Iranian towns were already walled prior to the rise of the Safavid dynasty, with some cities undergoing little or no change in over 200 years of rule by the Safavids.
 Cities in Safavid Iran that fit this category are Derbent in the north, as well as Herat and Kandahar in the east.
 Although extant information on Mashhad's fortifications is limited, its high and strong walls that surrounded the city in the late 17th century may have been constructed in the early 1500s.

 The rule of Shah Abbas the Great which was also characterized by attendant relatively stability provided the Iranians with strategic depth and made fortifications of cities in central Iran less and less important.
 Thereby, in this regard, the Safavids started to resemble the Roman Empire and the Achaemenid Empire of ancient times, who were likewise noted for focussing on the defense on the border areas of their realms.

 In 1675, Shah Suleiman I (r.
 1666-1694) built a wall around Tbilisi (Tiflis).

 As few of Safavid Iran's enemies used firearms, with even fewer making use of them effectively, the Safavids were even less poised to maintain and create defensive walls around their cities.
 This was especially the case in the eastern part of the Safavid realm, where firearms were adopted only late in history, and its nomads who attacked Safavid Khorasan continued to use traditional weapons for a long period of time.
 Although Afghan tribes, who would play a foremost role in dealing the final blow to the declining Safavid rulers, used firearms, they, like the Safavids, were remarkably weak in using them effectively in siege warfare.